redhat-italy/hacep/hacep-examples/hacep-perf-client/README.md

 Parameters:

+* duration

+Duration of the test.
+Default is 15 (in minutes)

 * concurrent.players

 How many different concurrent players.
 Default is 5.

 * delay.range

 Each player starts at a random moment in the delay.range interval.
-Default is 15 seconds
+Default is 15 (in seconds)

 * event.interval

 Interval time between each player event.
-Default is 3 seconds
+Default is 3 (in seconds)

 * test.preload

-If true, HACEP-perf-client will preload the Queue with test.messages.Default is false
+If true, HACEP-perf-client will preload the Queue with test.messages.
+Default is false

 * test.messages